KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 To create a well-formed glTF asset that will work reliably in multiple renderers, it is a good practice to load the asset into the [glTF Validator](https://github.khronos.org/glTF-Validator/) and take note of any issues reported.

-Because this asset uses a normal map for the carbon fiber on the watch band, it needs the tangent space added to the mesh.
-[RapidPipeline 3D Processor](https://docs.rapidpipeline.com/docs/componentDocs/3dProcessor/3d-processor-overview) was used to make sure all issues reported by the validator were fixed, giving the asset a clean "bill of health".
+Because this asset uses a normal map for the carbon fiber on the watch band, it needed the tangent space added to the mesh.
+[RapidPipeline 3D Processor](https://docs.rapidpipeline.com/docs/componentDocs/3dProcessor/3d-processor-overview) was used to make sure all issues reported by the Validator were fixed, giving the asset a clean "bill of health".

 ![Shading methods for smooth metallic surfaces.](screenshot/tangent-space-missing.jpg)
 <br/>_Issues with the glTF were resolved using the glTF Validator and RapidPipeline 3D Processor._